Attention Deficit Hyperactivity Disorder

 - Attention deficit hyperactivity disorder (ADHD) is a mental-health condition that has characteristics of difficulty concentrating, controlling impulses, and/or excessive activity.

-- Though there is no particular cause of ADHD, there are many social, biological, environmental factors that may raise one's risk of developing the disorder.
+- Though there is no particular cause of ADHD, there are many social, biological, environmental factors that may raise one's risk of developing or being diagnosed with the disorder.

-- There are three kinds of ADHD: predominately inattentive type, predominately hyperactive/impulsive type, and the combined (inattentive, hyperactive, and impulsive) type.
+- There are three kinds of ADHD: predominately inattentive, predominately hyperactive/impulsive, and the combined (inattentive, hyperactive, and impulsive).

-- While medications are commonly used in the treatment of ADHD, behavioral treatments are important in improving the child's ability to function as well.
+- While medications are commonly used in the treatment of ADHD, behavioral therapy is important in improving the child's ability to function as well.

 - The most common medications used to treat ADHD are the stimulant medications.